-With only one week away from SXSW I suddenly felt obliged to create a business card for myself.
-After what has been 2 years without a card (as of this summer), it’s not surprising that setting a short turn-around deadline was the only thing that would get the ball rolling.
+With only one week away from SXSW I felt obliged to create a business card for myself.
+After what had been 2 years without a card, setting a short term deadline was the only way it’d get done.

-I’ve have been walking through a lot of alleys lately looking for a way to base a small project around them.
-I’m captivated by these spaces in the same way that walking onto a movie lot full of fake house fronts is fascinating.
-Their significance grew as I realized that Manhattan barely had any alleys, creating even more appeal for Toronto’s unique urban landscape.
+I’ve been walking through a lot of alleys lately hoping to inspire a small project.
+Their significance grew as I realized that Manhattan barely had any alleys, creating even more appeal for Toronto’s urban landscape.